Patricia Stamper for DC Council Chair

 Meet Patricia Stamper

-Leadership grounded in excellence, integrity, and accountability to the people of Washington, DC.
+Leadership grounded in excellence, integrity, and accountability to the people of Washington, DC — as a write-in candidate committed to putting voters first.

 Expanding Access to Public